School of Psychological Science

 The School of Psychological Science is committed to creating a supportive, inclusive, and safe environment for all people, and a community where staff, students, and visitors are valued and respected, regardless of gender, race, ethnicity, sexual orientation, disability, religion, or any other aspect of their identity.

 All staff and students are expected to abide by the UWA Code of Ethics and Code of Conduct.
-UWA’s policies for managing interpersonal behaviours, and supporting diversity, equity, and inclusion provide a standard for addressing allegation of inappropriate behaviour, ensuring fairness and equal treatment.
+UWA’s policies for managing interpersonal behaviours, and supporting diversity, equity, and inclusion provide a standard for addressing allegations of inappropriate behaviour, ensuring fairness and equal treatment.

 Our Commitment to Aboriginal and Torres Strait Islander Peoples